Can Salmon And Trout Interbreed? (Explained)

 Salmon are also more tolerant of warmer water temperatures than trout.
 This means that they can be kept in a wider range of conditions in the lab, making them easier to work with.
 Trout prefer cooler water temperatures and may become stressed or even die if kept in water that is too warm.

-Read also How To Replace Fishing Line?
+Read also How To Clean Fishing Reels?

 Finally, salmon have a higher tolerance for salinity than trout.
 This means that they can be kept in saltier water without experiencing any adverse effects.
 Trout are more sensitive to changes in salinity and may not do well if exposed to overly salty conditions.